framewolf/NameGenerator_ChatNami/README.md

 # NameGenerator_ChatNami
 https://chatnami.pages.dev/

-simple web that generates name of variable and fuction using open-ai.
+simple web that generates creative names of variable and fuction using open-ai.

 "ChatNami" will recommend a name that suits your purpose.
 ***